-The flag variables (fl#blind; fl#deaf) were used through Round 3 in the SS and DT sections for routing.
-These are cumulative (information from current and prior rounds).
-See Appendix III Flag Variable Specifications for Rounds 2 & 3 for additional details.
+The flag variables (fl#blind; fl#deaf) were used in Rounds 2 through 4 in the SS and DT sections to skip items.
+In these rounds the flags were cumulative (information from current and prior rounds).
+Starting in Round 5 the flags are reset in each round and do not reflect prior round reports.
+See Appendix II Flag Variable Specifications for additional details.

-Flag variables that indicate cross-round information was used to correct selected OP file variables (relationship to SP, age, gender) are described in Section III.J.
+OP flag variables that indicate cross-round information was used to correct selected OP file variables (relationship to SP, age, gender) are described in Section III.J.
 Derived Variables.